 We’re excited to have the opportunity to experiment with the food we serve; all dishes are designed with a heavy focus on innovation and we aim to steer away from the norm as often as possible.
 Our plates are presented uniquely and packed with flavour, while keeping a balanced menu in mind.
 When we can, we use locally sourced produce from the best Scottish suppliers.

 Those who enjoy fine dining will love The Secret Supper Club, we’ve absolutely no doubt!.
-And we encourage “foodies” and “non-foodies” alike to come and enjoy what we have created. those who have a more reserved approach to food to come and give us a try too.
+We also encourage “non-foodies” with a more reserved approach to food to come and enjoy what we have created too.
 We aim to change perceptions, innovate, educate and dazzle diners’ pallets with the food and drink on offer.
 “The Howff” by its very definition is “a favourite meeting place” and that’s exactly what we aspire to….
 You’re gonna love it!!”